githubggo/CnDAPIsExamples/README.md

 # CnDAPIsExamples
-Demonstrates how to communicate with the NSI
+D7ComAgentClientDOTNETClient: Demonstrates how to communicate with the NSI Filter Engine COM(munication) Agent